January 5 - March 4, 2021

 No registration deadline/late fees for this program.

 Training is typically Tuesdays/Thursdays 9 am - 12 pm, with some weekend training sessions available.
-Regular session: you can attend 1 or 2 days a week.
+Regular session: you choose to attend 1 or 2 days a week.
 Punch card holders: come as you want, for up to 5 sessions.

 Meet at the top of the Virginia City lift by the Race City timing shack.